AlexGrytsai/SocialMediaAPI/README.md

 **JSON Web Tokens**: JSON Web Tokens are used to authenticate users.

+**Asynchronous Tasks with Celery and Flower**: The API includes a feature to schedule posts using Celery.

 ## Project Structure

 - **UserManager**: Custom manager for the User model.